yingqi0607/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-1. Enter `daily del/1` to delete the first task in daily todo list.
+1. You enter `daily del/1` to delete the first task in daily todo list.
-2. The first todo task is deleted
+2. Press enter and the first todo task is deleted
 ![daily delete before]()
 Figure 10: Daily tab before executing `daily del/1`